Search Advice for CRARG Search Engines

 “Sounds like” search drops Slavic name endings like -ow, -owna, -aja, -iego, and -skich.
 Examples:

-A search for Goldberg includes Goldbergow & Goldbergowna.
+A search for Goldberg also includes Goldbergow & Goldbergowna.

-"Sounds like" search works for Roman letters (like the ones you are reading now), Hebrew and Cyrillic scripts, and even Chinese and Korean and other scripts.
+"Sounds like" searches work for Roman letters (like the ones you are reading now), Hebrew and Cyrillic scripts, and even Chinese and Korean and other scripts.

 Search advice for the “Any text” field